-This committee is responsible for assisting the board in overseeing, among other things, (i) the integrity of our financial statements, (ii) our compliance with legal and regulatory requirements, (iii) our independent registered public accounting firm's qualification and independence, (iv) the performance of the accounting firm performing our internal control audit function, and (v) the preparation of the audit committee report required by the SEC for inclusion in this proxy statement.
-This committee is also responsible for the selection and engagement of our independent registered public accounting firm and for approving related party transactions.
+This committee is responsible for assisting the board in overseeing, among other things, (i) the integrity of our financial statements, (ii) our compliance with legal and regulatory requirements, (iii) our independent registered public accounting firm's qualification and independence, (iv) the performance of our independent registered public accounting firm, (v) the performance of the accounting firm performing our internal control audit function, (vi) its responsibilities described under "- Risk Oversight", and (vii) the preparation of the audit committee report required by the SEC for inclusion in this proxy statement.
+This committee is also responsible for the selection and engagement of our independent registered public accounting firm, for approving the fees payable to such firm, and for approving related party transactions.